Carers Breaks

 • care culture

-The local authority may provide financial support for respite services, but require an assessment to establish needs of the carer, the person being cared for and a means test.
-We can help you navigate this process and take the stress away.
+Hertfordshire County Council can provide financial support for respite services, involving a Carer’s Assessment to establish needs of the carer, the person being cared for and a means test.
+Need help navigating this process?
+We can help.

 • The 3 hours respite a week you give my mum is a huge deal.
 It's a chance for her to breath & my dad really enjoys and looks forward to the sessions .
 Thank you.